GiorgiKalatozi/design-patterns/README.md

 Complexity: Can introduce complexity when multiple decorators are used, making code harder to understand and debug.
 Performance Overhead: Wrapping objects in decorators can add some overhead to method calls.

+Proxy Pattern
+Overview
+The Proxy Pattern is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.
+It acts as a substitute or placeholder for another object, allowing you to control access to that object, add additional behaviors, or delay the creation of the real object until it is actually needed.

+Purpose
+The primary purpose of the Proxy Pattern is to control access to an object, introducing an additional level of indirection.
+This can be useful for various reasons, such as controlling resource usage, implementing lazy loading, or adding additional security checks.

+Key Components
+Subject: This is the common interface or abstract class that defines the methods to be implemented by both the real subject and the proxy.

+Real Subject: This is the real object that the proxy represents.
+It implements the Subject interface or extends the Subject class.

+Proxy: This is the class that acts as a surrogate for the real subject.
+It implements the Subject interface and has a reference to the real subject.

+Use Cases
+Lazy Loading: When you want to defer the creation and initialization of a resource-intensive object until it is actually needed.

+Access Control: To control access to an object by implementing additional security checks or providing different levels of access.

+Virtual Proxy: When you want to represent an object that is expensive to create or load, and you want to delay its creation until it is actually required.

+Benefits
+Controlled Access: The proxy can control access to the real subject, allowing for additional checks or lazy loading.

+Reduced Resource Usage: Lazy loading proxies can help reduce resource usage by only creating and initializing the real subject when needed.

+Security: Proxies can implement security checks to control access to the real subject.

+Consider a proxy server that acts as an intermediary between a client and a real server.
+The proxy server can control access to the real server, implement security checks, and cache responses to improve performance.
+This is a real-life application of the Proxy Pattern in networking.

+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+Purpose:

+Controls access to another object: Acts as a placeholder or surrogate for a real object, intercepting operations on it.
+Adds functionality without modifying the original object: Enhances or modifies behavior without touching its core implementation.
+Benefits:

+Access control: Restricts or grants access to certain properties or methods.
+Virtual proxies: Delays expensive object creation until needed.
+Remote proxies: Manages communication with remote objects.
+Logging and monitoring: Tracks object usage and behavior.
+Security: Enforces access rules and protects sensitive data.
+Caching: Stores results for later retrieval to improve performance.
+When to Use It:

+Lazy initialization: Avoids upfront object creation costs for potentially unused objects.
+Access control: Enforces security or permissions for object access.
+Logging and monitoring: Tracks object usage for debugging or analysis.
+Remote communication: Handles interactions with objects in different processes or machines.
+Additional functionality: Adds new features without modifying original object code.

+Key Takeaways:

+A Proxy acts as a middleman between a client and a real object.
+It provides a level of indirection for controlling access and enhancing functionality.
+It's a powerful pattern for managing object access, optimizing performance, and adding flexibility to designs.
+Use it judiciously to avoid unnecessary complexity.
+Additional Insights:

+Proxies can be used for dynamic object creation, caching, and validation.
+They can be combined with other patterns like Decorator or Observer for more complex scenarios.
+Carefully consider the trade-offs between flexibility and complexity when using Proxies.